MichaelCurrin/twitterverse/docs/README.md

 ## Features

-Access to the project is all through command-line tools.
+Access to the project is all through command-line utilities.
 Use the project for any of the features below to fetch data from the Twitter API and print or store.
+The [usage](usage.md) doc covers these features in more detail.

 None of the utilities actually post data to Twitter.

 ### Fetch tweets

-Use the _tweets_ section of this project.

 Lookup tweets from the Twitter API.